-The necessity for the new, the Hegelian departure, arises from the times and a new concept of philosophical method, not the dialectic in general, which Hegel had reached for, but Regelian Dialectic, the form of thought which was as one with the movement of mind: "This movement is the Absolute Method of knowledge, and at the same time the immanent soul of the Content of knowledge.--It is, I maintain, along this path of self-construction alone that Philosophy can become objective and demonstrated science."
+The necessity for the new, the Hegelian departure, arises from the times and a new concept of philosophical method, not the dialectic in general, which Hegel had reached for, but Hegelian Dialectic, the form of thought which was as one with the movement of mind: "This movement is the Absolute Method of knowledge, and at the same time the immanent soul of the Content of knowledge.--It is, I maintain, along this path of self-construction alone that Philosophy can become objective and demonstrated science."
 (Hegel I, pp. 36-37)

-Actually, this is only the fourth page of his Preface (the pagination of 36 and 37 is due to the fact that the stupid publishers did not use a separate pagination for Haldane's Introduction, Table of Contents, etc.) and already we have covered, or rather Hegel has covered, the two fundamental movements of his entire work-the logical-dislectical and the polemical.
-These, in turn, contain reality-historic reality of the period in which he lived and historic reality as evolution up to that time.
-And sure enough, Lenin at once noted the two essences of the dislectic: (1) The emphasis on movement, "the movement of scientific cognition-that is the essence"; (2) "the path of self-construction = path (here lies the aub, in my opinion) of true cognition, knowledge, movement."
+Actually, this is only the fourth page of his Preface (the pagination of 36 and 37 is due to the fact that the stupid publishers did not use a separate pagination for Haldane's Introduction, Table of Contents, etc.) and already we have covered, or rather Hegel has covered, the two fundamental movements of his entire work--the logical-dialectical and the polemical.
+These, in turn, contain reality--historic reality of the period in which he lived and historic reality as of the dialectic: (1) The emphasis on movement, "the movement of scientific cognition--that is the essence"; (2) "'the path of self-construction' = path (here lies the nub, in my opinion) of true cognition, knowledge, movement."

-The Preface to the Second Edition is once again full of "immanent activity" and "necessary development," which leads Lenin to say in the very first paragraph: "What is necessary is not lifeless bones, but full-blooded life" and he stresses "an important beginning."
-And Hegel, indeed, in the very approach to philosophic category in the second paragraph is going to remind us that "so natural to man is Logic-indeed, Logic itself is just man's peculiar nature.
-But if Nature in general is opposed, as physical, to what is mental, then it must be said that Logic is rather that something Super-natural which enters into all the natural behaviour of man-Feeling, Intuition, Desire, Need, Impulse--and thereby alone transforms it all to something human--to ideas and purposes."
-(Hegel 1, p.
+The Preface to the Second Edition is once again full of "immanent activity" and "necessary development," which leads Lenin to say in the very first paragraph: "What is necessary is not lifeless bones, but full-blooded life" and he stressus "an important beginning."
+And Hegel, indeed, in the very approach to philosophic category in the second paragraph is going to remind us that "so natural to man is general is opposed, as physical, to what is mental, then it must be said that Logic of man-Feeling, Intuition, Desire, Need, Impulse-- and thereby glone transforms it all to something human--to ideas and purposes."
+(Hegel I, p.
 40)

-For a man so full of profundities, he never forgets impulses, feelings, intuition, desires, needs; indeed, it is quite obvious that he refuses to make a distinction between physical and mental, and to this day, the so-called behavioral sciences, psychoanalysis included, cannot shine this great philosopher's shoes, much less his divine (yes, divine) concept of human ideas and purposes.
+For a man so full of profundities, he never forgets impulses, feclings, intuition, desires, needs; indeed, it is quite obvious that he refuses to make a distinction between physical and mental, and to this day, the so-called behavioral sciences, psychoanalysis included, cannot shine this great philosopher's shoes, much less his divine (yes, divine) concept of human ideas and purposes.

-Historical materialism, strange as that may sound as any attribute of Hegel, is nevertheless basic to Hegelian analysis and in this Preface he traces philosophy back in a manner in which it is quite clear that the elements of that total philosophy with which Marx is mainly associated were present in Hegelian philosophy; and this sense of history is present also in his polemical critique of Kant: the still spaces of Thought which has come to itself and is purely self-existent, those interests are hushed which move the lives of peoples and of individuals.
+Historical materialism, strange as that may sound as any attribute of Hegel, is nevertheless basic to Hegelian analysis and in this Preface he traces philosophy back in a manner in which it is quite clear that the elements of that total philosophy with which Marx is mainly associated were present in Hegelian philosophy; and this sense of history is present also in his polemical critique of Kant: "In the still spaces of Thought which has come to itself and is purely self-existent, those interests are hushed which move the lives of peoples and of individuals."
 (Hegel I, p.
-42) Lenin emphasized this expression as well as the one in which Hegel said "When the Critical Philosophy understands the relation of these three Terms so as to make Thoughts intermediary between Us and Things in such a sense that this intermediary rather excludes us from things than connects us with them ...
+42) Lenin emphasized this expression as well as the one in which Hegel said "When the Critical Philosophy understands the relation of these three that this intermediary rather excludes us from things than connects us with them..."
 (Hegel I, p.
-44) At this point Lenin remarks: "In my view, the conclusion essentially is: (1) in Kant knowledge hedges off (separates) nature from man; in actuality, it unites them; (2) in Kant 'the empty abstraction' of the thing-in-itself is put in place of the living procession (shestviya); the movement of our ever deeper knowledge of things."
+44) At this point Lenin remarks: "In my view, the conclusion essentuality, it unites them; (2) in Kant 'the empty abstraction' of the thing-in-itself is put in place of the living procession (shestviya), the movement of our ever